ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 *EXPERIMENT IDEA:* Can a Monkey Out-Drink Me?

 *METHODOLOGY:* I buy two cases of beer, one for me and one for the monkey.
-Then we go to toe to toe seeing who can drink the most the fastest.
+Then we go toe to toe seeing who can drink the most the fastest.

 *PURPOSE:* This experiment is just a good time for the monkey and me.
 I guess it would also determine how cool a monkey could be at a party.